audreysung/audreysung/README.md

 ## ✨ About
 - Pronouns: she/her/hers
 - Currently in Seattle, WA
-- Transitioning from a career in clinical medicine to data analytics
+- A data enthusiast transitioning from a career in clinical medicine to data analytics

 ## ⭐ Skills
 - Google Spreadsheets